secretGeek/today-i-learned-staging/linux/lets_encrypt.md

     sudo certbot --nginx -d blog.example.com

-To do a dry run (i.e. to see what would happen without making any changes) you can use the `dry-run` parameter like so:
+To do a dry run (i.e. to see what would happen without making any changes) you can allegedly use the `dry-run` parameter like so:

-(for the domain)
+(for the domain) -- but this doesn't work -- ignore this bit...

 	sudo certbot --dry-run --nginx -d example.com -d www.example.com

-(for the subdomain)
+(for the subdomain) -- but this doesn't work -- ignore this bit...

 	sudo certbot --dry-run --nginx -d blog.example.com